grunnt/yab-world/README.md

 ## The code

+I wrote this in the [Rust language](https://www.rust-lang.org) version 1.55.
+No game engine was used, just [glutin](https://docs.rs/glutin/latest/glutin) for windowing and OpenGL for rendering.
+OpenGL bindings are generated using the [gl_generator](https://docs.rs/gl_generator/latest/gl_generator) crate.

+YAB-World suffers from Not Invented Here syndrome intentionally: this code was written as a learning experience.
+Still, there may be some things here that may help others.

 The main entrypoint for the application is `src/main.rs`.
 From here the server and / or client are launched as needed.

 Code organization: